Special Needs Travel Destinations And Programs

 628/900-7778

-Wheel the World, recognized in 2021 by Lonely Planet as “Best in Travel for Diversity and Inclusion,” is an online travel booking company empowering people with disabilities, seniors and their families to explore the world.
+Wheel the World was recognized in 2021 by Lonely Planet as “Best in Travel for Diversity and Inclusion.”
+This online travel booking company empowers people with disabilities, seniors and their families to explore the world.
 Their multi-national team covers more than 80 destinations with places to stay, things to do, multi-day private trips and multi-day group tours, all with detailed accessibility information.
 Their team will help your family decide what’s right for your needs.

 Shared Adventures